Career Path Framework

 - People weren’t restricted to one type of role.
 Provided they met basic qualifications, they had the freedom to take on new roles and develop new skills.

 - There was a clear path for both ‘makers’ and ‘managers’.

 For each role in the lattice, I created a career path framework outlining core qualifications, role competencies, duties and responsibilities, and indicators.
 These details allowed each person to clearly understand what was required of them to progress in their careers.
 It also helped managers ensure their team members were building relevant skills and experiences.

 To roll out the program, I created a presentation and supporting materials to help team members understand the framework, their responsibility in the process, and answer questions.

 In addition to introducing this framework at Garmin, I implemented a similar program in my next role at DEG.

-Based on what I’ve learned, I’ve developed a consulting program to help other in-house and agency creative teams implement similar career path programs.
+Based on what I’ve learned, I’ve developed a consulting program to help other in-house and agency creative teams implement career path programs.

 Get in touch if you’re interested in getting on the path.